Dr Lisa Rothmann

 Commitment to Education and Knowledge Sharing

 As a lecturer and researcher, I am deeply invested in the academic and professional growth of future plant pathologists.
 I focus my mentorship of postgraduate researchers on applied skills and open science practices, particularly encouraging proficiency in R programming for plant disease epidemiology.
-Through active participation in the South African Sclerotinia Research Network and Open Plant Pathology initiatives, the program fosters a collaborative, knowledge-sharing environment that benefits both academia and industry.
+Through active participation in the South African Sclerotinia Research Network and ISPP initiatives, the program fosters a collaborative, knowledge-sharing environment that benefits both academia and industry.

 Area(s) of Interest